RNCryptor/RNCryptor/README.md

 The easiest way to use RNCryptor is as a subproject without a framework.
 RNCryptor is just one file, and you can skip all the complexity of managing frameworks this way.
 It also makes version control very simple if you use submodules, or checkin specific versions of RNCryptor to your repository.

-This process works for most targets: iOS and OS X GUI apps, Swift frameworks, and OS X commandline apps. **It is not safe for ObjC frameworks or frameworks that may be imported into ObjC (since it would cause duplicate symbols if some other framework includes RNCryptor).**
+This process works for most targets: iOS and OS X GUI apps, Swift frameworks, and OS X commandline apps. **It is not safe for ObjC frameworks or frameworks that may be imported into ObjC, since it would cause duplicate symbols if some other framework includes RNCryptor.**

 * Drag `RNCryptor.xcodeproj` into your project
 * Drag `RNCryptor.swift` from `RNCryptor` into your project